-AUTHORITY TO OPERATE
+AUTHORITY TO OPERATE AND ACCREDITATION

-At-Home Professions is approved and regulated in its home state by the Colorado Department of Higher Education, Private Occupational School Board, 1600 Broadway, Suite 2200, Denver, Colorado 80202, phone: (303) 862-3001.
+At-Home Professions is approved and regulated by the Colorado Department of Higher Education, Division of Private Occupational Schools Board, 1600 Broadway, Suite 2200, Denver, Colorado 80202, phone: 303-862-3001.
 Its sales representatives are licensed in their respective states.
+In addition, At-Home Professions is accredited by the Distance Education Accrediting Commission (DEAC), 1101 17th Street, NW, Suite 808, Washington, DC 20036: phone: 202-234-5100.
+The DEAC is listed by the U.S. Department of Education as a nationally recognized accrediting agency.